 Your expectations matter a great deal, and expectations go beyond feelings.
 Many people practice the emotional (Love) part of expecting, so they visualize their new partner and try to feel their way into this new reality.
 But they miss the other two sides of the triad of growth (Truth and Power).

 One thing that throws people off is when they have a success or two based on using the manifesting power of Love alone.
 They intend what they want, and it shows up right away like magic.
 One view on this is that it’s just a random fluctuation — you got lucky those times.
-But another view that the universe was helping you understand the importance of Love alignment by making it easy for you in the beginning, and now it’s time to learn further lessons and achieve stronger alignments with Truth and Power as well, so the challenge increases.
+But another view is that the universe was helping you understand the importance of Love alignment by making it easy for you in the beginning, and now it’s time to learn further lessons and achieve stronger alignments with Truth and Power as well, so the challenge increases.

 Aligning with Truth